JASMINE-Mission/pilot_catalog/README.md

 mp_flg =0 and glon >=-2.5 and glon <=1.2 and glat >=-1.2 and glat <=1.2
 ```

 The original 2mass catalog is not compatible with the database.
+Invalid records are replaced with the `null` value.

 ``` sh
 sed 's/\r$//;s/null//g;s/,-,-,/,,,/;s/,-,/,,/;s/,-$/,/' \